garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

 You can use ArcGIS Runtime to detect when and where the user interacts with the map or scene, either with the mouse or with a touchscreen.
 In this exercise, you just need the user to click or tap a point.
 You could detect every user click, but instead, we will let the user activate and deactivate this capability with a toggle button.

-1. In your QML file, add a button to your app to enable the user to click a point on the map or scene.
+1. In your QML file, add a button to your app to enable the user to click a point on the map.
 Make it `checkable`, i.e. make it a toggle button:

     ```
     Button {